Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Conclusion

 \section{Conclusion}

 In this paper, we considered a \ac{PS} based \ac{SWIPT} system and provided a joint optimization of transmit beamforming vectors and receive \ac{PS} ratios, while accounting for the limited battery energy at each \ac{UE}.
 Specifically, we considered a long-term average \ac{BS} transmit power minimization problem concurrently satisfying the user-specific latency and maximum \ac{EH} requirements.
 The proposed radio resource allocation schemes efficiently avoid the receivers' battery depletion phenomenon by preemptively incorporating the spare battery capacity and EH fluctuations in a time dynamic mobile access network.
-To provide a tractable solution, we employed the Lyapunov optimization framework, and provided a dynamic control algorithm for the time-average stochastic problem.
+To provide a tractable solution, we employed the Lyapunov optimization framework, and provided an online dynamic control algorithm to obtain a series of per-time slot deterministic subproblems.
 Furthermore, the coupled and non-convex constraints were handled by applying the techniques of \ac{SDR}-\ac{FP} and \ac{SCA} framework.
 A closed-form iterative algorithm was designed by solving a system of \ac{KKT} optimality conditions for a special case of delay bounded batteryless \acp{UE}.
 The simulation results manifested the robustness of the proposed design to realize an energy-efficient \ac{SWIPT} system for industrial-grade delay bound applications.

+\begin{IEEEbiography}[{ }]{Dileep Kumar} (Graduate Student Member, IEEE) received the master's degree in communication engineering from the Indian Institute of Technology Bombay, India, in 2015, and Dr.Sc.
+(Tech.) degree in communications engineering from the University of Oulu, Finland, in 2022.
+From 2015 to 2017, he worked for {NEC} Corporation, Tokyo, Japan, as a Research Engineer.
+In 2018, he joined the Centre for Wireless Communications (CWC), University of Oulu, Finland.
+His research interest includes signal processing for wireless communication systems. \end{IEEEbiography}